 Momorangi means 'myraid of descendants from the heavens' or ‘the off-spring of heaven’.
 1

 Due to significant earthworks in the twentieth century no evidence of this occupation now exists.

 Farming ceased in 1954 when the hillslopes were gazetted for a scenic reserve.
 At a similar time, the flat ground in the bay was turned into a recreation reserve.
 This area has since become a popular picnic spot with a playground and toilet facilities.
 The nearby Department of Conservation (DOC) camping ground also has a shop.

 Since farming ended in the mid 1950s, the forest has regenerated with predominantly manuka on the higher slopes and kanuka on the lower slopes.
 Species such as five finger, mahoe, kamahi, kohuhu, rangiora and ponga are present under the canopy but larger forest trees, such as black beech, totara and swamp maire are still to regenerate.
 A significant number of bird species can also be found in the regenerating bush, including piwakawaka, kereru and tui.
 3

-W. H. Sherwood Roberts, “Maori Nomenclature: Maori Names of Places in the Provincial District of Marlborough,” Marlborough Express, Volume XXXVII, Issue 210, 5 September 1903, Supplement, accessed January 9, 2018, http://paperspast.natlib.govt.nz/newspapers/MEX190309188.8.131.52
+1. W. H. Sherwood Roberts, “Maori Nomenclature: Maori Names of Places in the Provincial District of Marlborough,” Marlborough Express, Volume XXXVII, Issue 210, 5 September 1903, Supplement, accessed January 9, 2018, http://paperspast.natlib.govt.nz/newspapers/MEX19030918.104.22.168

 2. Marlborough District Council, Nelson City Council and Tasman District Council, “Te Tau Ihu Statutory Acknowledgements 2014”, accessed July 18, 2018, http://www.nelson.govt.nz/assets/Environment/Downloads/TeTauIhu-StatutoryAcknowledgements.pdf .